(Lake FX Summit + Expo will take place May 13-15, 2016)

-The Department of Cultural Affairs and Special Events supports and promotes the city’s music, theater, fashion and culinary industries.
+The Department of Cultural Affairs and Special Events supports and promotes the city’s art, music, theater, fashion and culinary industries.

 Chicago's Farmers Markets bring more than 70 vendors selling fresh fruits, vegetables, plants and flowers to neighborhoods throughout the City of Chicago.

-In the Works is the Chicago Department of Cultural Affairs and Special Events' residency program and gives emerging and established performing artists the opportunity to test-drive new work in a public setting.
+The Chicago Department of Cultural Affairs and Special Events' Theater and Dance Residencies give emerging and established performing artists the opportunity to test-drive new work in a public setting.
 Each residency is tailored to the needs of the artist or company and their project.
-For the first time In the Works will be housed not only at Jay Pritzker Pavilion but also in various other DCASE spaces.
 Each showing is a unique opportunity for audiences to get a behind-the-scenes look at new work by Chicago artists.

 |May 12, 2016||Studio Artist and Curatorial Residency Program Deadline Extended to May 30|

 |Apr 19, 2016||Chicago's Lake FX Summit + Expo Registration Opens Today|

 |Apr 19, 2016||Special Guest Performance by Lupe Fiasco in Support of Lake FX and Rhymefest to Perform at the Evening Showcases During the Lake FX Summit + Expo at the Chicago Cultural Center|